 Key terms used above

-Short for kilovolt-ampere, a kVa is a unit with which the seeming power conducted through an electrical circuit is measured.
+Short for kilovolt-ampere, a kVa is a unit that measures the seeming power conducted through an electrical circuit.
 It is equivalent to 1000 volt-amperes.
 A volt-ampere is understood to be the product of RMS (root-mean-square) current and RMS voltage.
 These units are only used when describing alternating current (AC) circuits.

 This is a way to transmit electricity that utilizes three wires, each with its own alternating current.
 Each wire’s current only operates during one-third of the cycle.
 The stability of the power supply is enhanced – versus a system built on a single-phase model – using this technique.